Alcohol and Drug Resources

 It is important that if you have a medical marijuana card and have been prescribed marijuana for medicinal purposes, discuss your housing options as soon as possible with your Residential Life professional staff member or a Housing staff member.
 Ultimately, use and/or possession of marijuana in the residential community is a housing violation and will lead to sanctioning.

-Residential Life Coordinator and Assistant Residential Life Coordinator
+Residential Area Coordinators and Assistant Community Coordinator

 The Residential Life Professional Staff are available to meet with students to discuss issues around substance use.
 Contact the A/RLC of your village or call the Residential Life scheduling office to set up an appointment at (707) 664-4259.